Karan56-cyber/Chest-XRay-Pneumonia-Detection/README.md

 the model achieved:

-* 93% Accuracy
+* 96% Accuracy
-* 96% Recall for Pneumonia
+* 99% Recall for Pneumonia
-* 95% F1 Score for Pneumonia
+* 98% F1 Score for Pneumonia

-This demonstrates that distinguishing Pneumonia from Normal Chest X-Rays is significantly easier than distinguishing between Viral and Bacterial Pneumonia.
+The final model misclassified only 5 Pneumonia cases as Normal, resulting in a very low false-negative rate, which is critical for medical screening applications.